kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 Entropy management happens by removing excess entropy at lower energetic cost—performing erasures at locations where the effective temperature is reduced.
 This prevents accumulation that would otherwise push the system toward the instability threshold.

 The cycle becomes self-sustaining.
-The plasma generates new microstates; the boundary filters them; the control layer sculpts the result.
+The plasma continuously produces new microstates, the boundary continuously filters them, and the control layer continuously dissipates the forbidden ones at low temperature.
+This establishes a sustained informational flux, which, when constrained, becomes a source of usable pressure.
 Net power arises from the informational work term layered atop traditional fusion output.

+No laws are violated here.
+The engine does not "beat" thermodynamics—it obeys thermodynamics by paying Landauer cost for every bit erased.
+The innovation is the temperature differential: erasures performed in the cold control layer cost orders of magnitude less than the informational pressure generated in the hot core.
+This is simply a heat engine operating across an extreme thermal gradient.

 ### Why These Specific Geometries